hytest-org/hytest/environment_set_up/ManualConfig-HPC.md

 ### Special Notes for dask jobqueue

-Most HPC systems use a job-scheduling system to manage job submissions and executions among many users.
+The `tallgrass` node uses a job-scheduling system to manage job submissions and executions among many users.
 The [dask-jobqueue](http://dask-jobqueue.readthedocs.io) package is designed to help dask interface with these job queuing systems.

-Usage is quite simple and can be done from within your Jupyter notebook.
-See
-[this doc](../Syllabus/L2/xx_dask-jobqueue.ipynb) for dask-specific details and how to interact with `dask-jobqueue` from within your notebook.
+See [this notebook](tallgrass_dask-jobqueue.md) for dask-specific details and how to interact with `dask-jobqueue` from within your notebook if it is running on `tallgrass`.